Strikebound: Production

-Richard Lowenstein had made a short film Evictions about the unemployed during the Depression.
-He felt slightly unsatisfied by the experience and wanted to have another attempt at the subject matter.
-During the making of the short film he had mt Wattie and Agnes Doig and heard stories about unionism in coal mining in Victoria.
-He spent the next two years researching the story.
+Richard Lowenstein had made a short film, Evictions, about unemployed Australian people during the Depression, but felt slightly unsatisfied by the experience and wanted to have another attempt at the subject matter.
+During the making of the short film he had met Wattie and Agnes Doig and heard stories about unionism in coal mining in Victoria.
+He spent the next two years researching the story, 15 months of it while on the dole.

+Lowenstein's mother, historian Wendy Lowenstein, published Weevils in the Flour in 1978, an oral history about the Depression, including many interviews.
+Lowenstein used the interviews from Weevils in the Flour when writing his script in 1980-81, and his mother started writing another work based on this, called Dead Men Don't Dig Coal, which was never completed.
+However, the title of the unpublished manuscript was used in the film credits.

 The film was originally envisioned as a 50-minute dramatised documentary called The Sunbeam Shaft but evolved into a feature film.
 The film was partly shot at a real disused mine in Wonthaggi, and Maldon, in Central Victoria.

-Lowenstein was only 23 years old when he made the film.
+The film was co-produced by Victorian filmmaker Miranda Bain and New Zealand producer Timothy White.
+Cinematography was by Andrew de Groot, and the film was edited by Jill Bilcock.

+It was made on a budget of A$750,000.